TeskaLabs/asab/docs/how-tos/03_rest_api.md

 10. After the `GET` request is sent, the handler calls the service to perform a method `read()`, expecting some data back.

 11. Simply respond with the data found in the collection.
-If they do not exist, the response will be empty.
+If the data does not exist, the response will be empty.

-Let's start with two methods - `PUT` and `GET` which allow us to write into database and check the record.
+Let's start with two methods - `PUT` and `GET` - which allow us to write into database and check the record.

 The handler only accepts the incoming requests and returns appropriate responses.
-All of the "logic", be it the specifics of the database connection, additional validations and other operations take place in the CRUDService.
+All of the "logic", be it the specifics of the database connection, additional validations, or other operations, take place in the CRUDService.